secretstartups/handbook/content/handbook/marketing/developer-relations/community-programs/_index.md

 ---

 title: "Community Programs"
-description: "Meet the Community Programs team at GitLab."
+description: "Meet the Community Programs team at GitLab"
 ---

 ## About Community Programs